gaurav137/azure-cleanroom-samples/big-data/README.md

 > In the default sample environment, the containers for all participants have their `/home/samples/demo-resources/public` mapped to a single host directory, so details about the cluster endpoint would be available to all parties automatically once generated.
 If the configuration has been changed, the CCF details needs to made available in `/home/samples/demo-resources/public` of each user before executing subsequent steps.

 # Publishing data
 Sensitive data that any of the parties want to bring into the collaboration is ideally encrypted in a manner that ensures the key to decrypt this data will only be released to the clean room environment.
-This encryption is optional in case a collaborator does not want/use Client Side Encryption (CSE) for their data.
+This encryption is optional in case a collaborator does not want to use Client Side Encryption (CSE) for their data.
 This demo showcases this approach.

 ## KEK-DEK based encryption approach
 The samples follow an envelope encryption model for encryption of data.
 For the encryption of the data, a symmetric **_Data Encryption Key_** (**DEK**) is generated.
 An asymmetric key, called the *Key Encryption Key* (KEK), is generated subsequently to wrap the DEK.
 The wrapped DEKs are stored in a Key Vault as a secret and the KEK is imported into an MHSM/Premium Key Vault behind a secure key release (SKR) policy.
 Within the clean room, the wrapped DEK is read from the Key Vault and the KEK is retrieved from the MHSM/Premium Key Vault following the secure key release [protocol](https://learn.microsoft.com/en-us/azure/confidential-computing/skr-flow-confidential-containers-azure-container-instance).
 The DEKs are unwrapped within the cleanroom and then used to access the storage containers.